Starting a Maine Nonprofit

 Consider Alternatives Carefully

-The following articles and guides can help you think through your options.
+The following articles and guides can help you to think through your options.

 - Should I Really Start a New Nonprofit?